-This page collects useful resources regarding Experiment-Oriented Computing (EOC), a concept introduced in my ESEC/FSE 2018 paper The Case for Experiment-Oriented Computing.
+This page collects useful resources regarding Experiment-Oriented Computing (EOC), a concept introduced in my ESEC/FSE 2018 paper The Case for Experiment-Oriented Computing (local free download).
 Computational experimentation technology can be found in many forms, sometimes explicit and dedicated, but more often intertwined with other concerns.
 In almost all cases I’m aware of, however, there is no proper understanding of the wide scope that such technology can have.
 Nevertheless, it is useful to map the technology that does exist, since it can help us track, motivate and imagine the progress of proper EOC tools and systems.
-Please leave a comment if you would like to point out other references.

 A/B Test Libraries, Frameworks and Services

 In Software Engineering, experimentation is often confused with mere A/B testing.
 This is actually a very popular technique, so it would be futile to try to curate all such tools here.
 Rather, I will focus on those that for some reason are particularly interesting or representative.

 - Facebook’s PlanOut: a framework for large-scale A/B testing, used at Facebook.